CHTC/chtc-website-source/_uw-research-computing/hpc-el8-to-el9.md

 Finally, remember to update your workflow to use the new Spack environments and the packages installed therein.

-* If you explicitly provid paths to packages installed using Spack, be sure to update those paths in your compiler configuration or in your job submission script.
+* If you explicitly provide paths to packages installed using Spack, be sure to update those paths in your compiler configuration or in your job submission script.

 * If you used Spack to provide dependencies for manually compiling a program, remember to recompile the program.